-We also lack software and workflows using software that is meant for dentistry.
-For that, I have learned to use other software from different fields that can help adequate work.
+We also lack software and workflow using software that is meant for dentistry.
+For that, I have learned to use other software from different fields that can help adequate the work.

-Gustavo: In dentistry, we still lack materials that can be printed that are strong enough for long term use and is safe.
+Gustavo: In dentistry, we still lack materials that can be printed that are strong enough for long-term use and is safe.
 Once these new materials are tested and approved for safe patient use the potential is very big.
-As I already mentioned a lot of these can be done with milling machines but it also expensive and limits the shapes you can create.
+As I already mentioned a lot of these can be done with milling machines but it is also expensive and limits the shapes you can create.

-Good advice: The time to learn about all this technology is now.
+Gustavo: The time to learn about all this technology is now (good advice).

-Jenny: If you could have a giant billboard to promote a message to millions and even billions of people in 3DHEALS community what message would that be?
+If you could have a giant billboard to promote a message to millions and even billions of people in our community (i.e. healthcare 3D printing and bio-fabrication), what message would that be?

 Gustavo: Learning how to work with the software that allows me to design and model whatever I want to 3d print.
 This way I can a tooth or the entire mouth.
-Understand different software and what they can do even outside dentistry can always help you apply these in my field of study.
+Understanding different software and what they can do even outside dentistry can always help me apply these in my field of study.